yandex-cloud/docs/en/organization/operations/federations/integration-azure.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays the federation parameters.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contains errors, {{ TF }} will point them out.

    1. Create a federation.